WeAreAro/partner-api-demo/README.md

 **If you want to skip this step, then mocked responses will be returned instead (the API will not be invoked).**

-To execute the API and see real results you should request (and have been supplied with) a JWT Bearer Token for the Aro Sandbox environment.
+To execute the API and see real results you should request (and have been supplied with) credentials for the Aro Sandbox environment.

 If you do not have this, please liaise with <u>Aro Partner Support</u>.